Estimated Costs Per Semester:

 OCC students have two payment options:

-- Pay in full: complete payment of tuition, fees, room and meal charges (less preliminary aid) by August 19, 2016.
+- Pay in full: complete payment of tuition, fees, room and meal charges (less anticipated aid) by August 18, 2017.

 - Enroll in the Payment Plan: Ozark offers the opportunity to spread your bill over several interest-free monthly payments.
-The only cost for this service is a $30 fee to be assessed each semester this payment option is used.
+The only cost for this service is an administrative fee of $30 to be assessed each semester this payment option is used.
 Enrollment is automatic unless the student has made full payment through Option 1.